mabur/mang_lang/readme.md

 1. Numbers
 2. Variables
+3. Tuples
-3. Functions
+4. Functions
-4. Conditional expressions (if then else)
+5. Conditional expressions (if then else)
-5. Tuples
+5. Tuple comprehensions (all for in)

 **What it does NOT have**:

-1. Control structures like: for, while, switch.
-If-then-else is the only control structure and recursion is used for loops.
+1. Mutable variables.
+Everything is immutable / constant.
 2. Operators for arithmetic and boolean operations etc. Functions are used instead of operators.
 3. Object oriented stuff like constructors, destructors, inheritance.
 Tuples are used for simple objects.
-4. Mutable variables.
-Everything is immutable.

 **Example code**: